pulumi/pulumi-hugo/themes/default/content/docs/guides/crosswalk/kubernetes/app-services.md

 ---
-title: Deploy Kubernetes App Services
+title: Deploying Kubernetes App Services | Crosswalk
 meta_desc: This page provides an overview of how to deploy Kubernetes App services to different
            cloud providers.
 menu: